 9. Learn something new at the British Science Festival, London

-Highlights include talks from scientists working on cutting edge research and innovation, hands-on workshops, as well as escape rooms, virtual realities, and live music.
+Highlights include talks from scientists working on cutting-edge research and innovation, hands-on workshops, as well as immersive exhibits, art installations, and science demonstrations.
 You can find a full event line-up on the British Science Festival website.

-This year, the British Science Festival is held at the University of East London and will run from 11th to 15th September.
+This year, the British Science Festival is held across multiple venues in Liverpool and will run from 10th to 14th September.

 10. Stargaze at the Brecon Beacons Festival, South Wales